michabbb/laravel-scheduler-watcher/README.md

 **how do i keep my tables clean and prevent them from growing till i run out of space?**
 check tha artisan commands `cleanup` and `cleanup-all`

-**the output of `php artisan schedule:run` shows me the error: `The "--mutex" option does not exist.`**
-inside your artisan command, you didn´t use the trait `LaravelSchedulerCustomMutex`, please read the
-section **inside your artisan-command** in this document.

 ## More Documentation
 [gitbook](https://michabbb.gitbook.io/laravel-scheduler-watcher)